Instrument approach: NDB approach

 These approaches use NDB facilities on and off the airport and may be supplemented with a DME.
 These approaches are gradually being phased out in Western countries.

 Radar approach

 This will be either a precision approach radar (PAR) or an airport surveillance radar (ASR) approach.
 Information is published in tabular form.
 The PAR provides vertical and lateral guidance plus range.
 The ASR only provides heading and range information.

 Airborne radar approach

 This is a rare type of approach, where a radar installed on the approaching aircraft is used as the primary means of navigation for the approach.
 It is mainly used at offshore oil platforms and select military bases.
-This type of approach takes advantage of the fact that the runway or more commonly, the oil platform stands out from its surrounding environment when viewed on a radar.
+This type of approach takes advantage of the runway or more commonly, the oil platform, standing out from its surrounding environment when viewed on a radar.
 For additional visibility on a radar, radar reflectors may be installed alongside the runway.